fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 The pseudo-inverse is not only a clever mathematical way of computing a new matrix that, when multiplied with the original in the correct order, gives back the identity matrix.
-It happens to be a solution to the undertermined linear system of equations that yields the minimum norm.
+It happens to be a solution to the underdetermined linear system of equations that yields the minimum norm.

 The proof for this can be derived by first showing that it is a particilar